 Note: I’m not sure I’ve ever posted twice in a single day, but the news of Gene Hackman’s passing hit hard.
 The circumstances of his death remain mysterious at this point, but there’s no ambiguity about one thing: he truly was one of the best, and certainly my favorite actor of modern times.
 It didn’t feel right to tack this at the end of the usual first-Sunday post, so here is…

 I can't overstate the impact Gene Hackman had on me as Popeye Doyle in The French Connection.
-Having committed to study film after a few years of going through the motions in school, I was enamored with the classics of old Hollywood: the films of Ford, Hawks, Anthony Mann, Budd Boettecher, and so many others, but other than "The Wild Bunch," hadn't seen much in the modern films that truly gripped me.
+Having committed to study film after a few years of going through the motions in school, I was enamored with the classics of old Hollywood: the films of Ford, Hawks, Anthony Mann, Budd Boettecher, and many more, but other than "The Wild Bunch," hadn't seen many then-modern films that truly gripped me.

 Then came The French Connection, which absolutely blew my young mind -- and nothing was quite the same.
 That's when I knew I was headed for Hollywood come hell or high water.